miracaEU/miraca-book/README.md

 git submodule add <url to repo> <path inside book>
 ```

-For update an already added submodule, simply checkout or pull the commit of interest e.g. the latest main version inside the miraca-book repo and commit the change.
+To update an already added submodule, simply checkout or pull the commit of interest e.g. the latest main version inside the miraca-book repo and commit the change.

 ## Funding Note